 - Maintains household items

-This may seem like a short list of benefits after I just said that the benefits are numerous but these are only a broad list of the benefits.
-The micro list of coconut oil benefits is found in its many uses.
+This may seem like a short list of benefits after I just said I’m providing you with all the uses of coconut oil but these are only a broad list of the benefits.
+The micro list of benefits is found in its many uses.
+Hence, you’ll find them below.

 Because of the many ways you can use coconut oil, it’s best to categorize them individually: